thomasthesecond/sp/src/docs/url-redirects.md

 ---
 title: URL redirects
 label: URL redirects
-status: draft
 ---

 ## surgerypartners.com vs. surgery-partners.com

-It appears http://www.surgerypartners.com/ and http://www.surgery-partners.com/ are the same site.

-Redirects must be set up to resolve the issue.

-**Issues:**
-* Google uses both URLs https://cl.ly/0Z3n2N1a1e0e
-* No canonical URL

-All traffic should be redirected to https://www.surgerypartners.com/.
+There are currently two versions of the Surgery Partners website; http://www.surgerypartners.com/ and http://www.surgery-partners.com/.
+This is a problem because [Google has indexed both versions](https://cl.ly/0Z3n2N1a1e0e) and there is no canonical URL.
+The solution is to redirect all traffic to https://www.surgerypartners.com/ (note `https`).
 This includes:

 * Non-www URLs
 * Non-https URLs